The coordinator role and functions

 She emphasized how she had been in need of a coordinator at an earlier time, when her husband got the diagnosis.
 At the moment, she felt she had control and knew where to turn if she or her husband needed anything.
 However, she was aware that the situation might change and that it was good knowing the coordinator was there.
 Thus, the coordinator represented a safety net, that they could turn to when necessary, rather than an active contributor in their everyday lives.
 The spouse of a person who was recently diagnosed with dementia, and had not established any contacts within the system emphasized this dimension even stronger:

-Although some dyads perceived that there was little the coordinator could do for them at the moment, they emphasized the reassuring aspect of having a personal coordinator: ‘someone who knows us’(Participant I), ready to help if the situation should change.
+Although some dyads perceived that there was little the coordinator could do for them at the moment, they emphasized the reassuring aspect of having a personal coordinator: ‘someone who knows us’(Participant I, informal caregiver), ready to help if the situation should change.
 The coordinators confirmed this perception and emphasized how the regular contact helped them observe small changes in the dyads’ life situation as a whole.
 Further, the continuous documentation laid a foundation for future assessment of care provision by other instances, especially for the health administration, who are in charge of the formal assignment of public care and support.
 The coordinators’ leader underlined:

 The coordinators and their leader had a clear comprehension of the importance of observations, documentation and relational knowledge concerning these patients’ and informal caregivers’ current and future needs.